machineagency/science-jubilee/docs/building/panel.md

 ## Duet 2 Standoff Installation

+*Note:* The Filastruder kit does **not** include standoffs for the Raspberry Pi SBC.
+You can [print four M2.5 x 12 mm standoffs](https://www.printables.com/model/609450-m25-standoff-spacer-female-female-polygon-4-30mm/files), and then use some spare M2.5 button head screws to attach them.

 [![Page2](_static/panel1.png)](_static/panel1.png)

 ## Mounting Screw Installation

 *Note:* The current Filastruder kits, and the other assembly instructions on this site, use stamped T-nuts that are pre-loaded into the frame.
 This is inconsistent with below assembly instruction (which uses drop-in T nuts); drop-in T nuts are not included in the Filastruder kit, nor are they needed for later assembly if you have preloaded the nuts as described elsewhere.
-Therefore, it is recommended that you skip this step, reserving the screws to attach the planel after the z-axis assembly is complete.
+Therefore, it is recommended that you skip this step, reserving the screws to attach the panel after the z-axis assembly is complete.

 [![Page3](_static/panel2.png)](_static/panel2.png)

 ## Duet2 and Duex5 Installation

 *Note:* The current recommendation is to use a Duet 3 and Duet3 HC.
 Therefore, you should instead refer to [the relevant variant diagrams on the Jubilee3D Gtihub repository](https://github.com/machineagency/jubilee/blob/main/frame/assembly_instructions/wiring/duet_panel_layouts.pdf) for placement, instead of the guidance below.
-Additionally, the Filastruder does not come with the specified M4 nylon washers, so you will need to [purchase these elswhere](https://amzn.to/45oypB4)
+Additionally, the Filastruder does not come with the specified M4 nylon washers, so you will need to [purchase these elswhere](https://amzn.to/45oypB4) (or you could [print your own](https://www.printables.com/model/409919-m2-m25-m3-m4-m5-m6-washers-many-diameters))

 [![Page4](_static/panel3.png)](_static/panel3.png)